-There is no short term borrowing in this quarter.
+There is no short term borrowing in this guarter.

-4. EXEMPTIONS IN ACCORDANCE WITH THE ACCESS TO INFORMATION PROCEDURE RULES
+- 4. EXEMPTIONS IN ACCORDANCE WITH THE ACCESS TO INFORMATION PROCEDURE RULES

-- 4.1 Report to be taken in open session. - 5.
-FINANCIAL IMPLICATIONS [IB]
+- 4.1 Report to be taken in open session.

+- 5. FINANCIAL IMPLICATIONS [IB]

-- 5.1 Any variations to budgets resulting from borrowing investing activities are reported within the Outturn position. - 6.
-LEGAL IMPLICATIONS [MR] - 6.1 There are no legal implications arising directly from this report. - 7.
-CORPORATE PLAN IMPLICATIONS - 7.1 This report supports the following Corporate Aims - Thriving Economy - 8.
-CONSULTATION - 8.1 None - 9.
-RISK IMPLICATIONS - 9.1 It is the Council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives. - 9.2 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
-However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively. - 9.3 The following significant risks associated with this report / decisions were identified from this assessment:
+- 5.1 Any variations to budgets resulting from borrowing investing activities are reported within the Outturn position.

+- 6. LEGAL IMPLICATIONS [MR]

+- 6.1 There are no legal implications arising directly from this report.

+- 7. CORPORATE PLAN IMPLICATIONS

+- 7.1 This report supports the following Corporate Aims

+- Thriving Economy

+- 8. CONSULTATION

+- 8.1 None

+- 9. RISK IMPLICATIONS

+- 9.1 It is the Council's policy to proactively identify and manage significant risks which may prevent delivery of business objectives.

+- 9.2 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
+However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively.

+- 9.3 The following significant risks associated with this report / decisions were identified from this assessment:
-Management of significant (Net Red) Risks

-Risk Description Mitigating actions Owner

-That the Council has insufficient resources to meet its aspirations and cannot set a balanced budget A.Wilson
+Management of sign ificant (Net Red) Risks Risk Description Mitigating actions Owner That the Council has insufficient Budgets are scrutinised on A.Wilson resources to meet its aspirations and an ongoing to ensure cannot set a balanced budget assumptions are robust and reflect financial performance